 As a drug defense lawyer, let me tell you that one of the most dangerous situations to be in is when the government accuses you of being a drug dealer when the police have no physical evidence.
-The police find no on you or in your property.
+The police find none on you or in your property.

 If they don’t have drugs, how can they charge me with drug dealing?